heavyk/Captain-Of-Industry/README.md

 after talking about it, I kinda want to restart a bit more now.
 I think I also want to clean up this repo a bit, as well.

+### 2023-01-17 20:36 - redo 4th time

+starting over from `77.7-4`.

+build iron/coal buckets/belts
+    (also see if I can reduce travel distance) better version of slab storage build fertilizer pipes

+turn off truck export for mt1 + vp1
+turn off mp1 from vp2
+skip first 5 squares for dock

+### 2023-01-20 01:54 - 5th time restarting

+I made quite a bit of progress restarting last time (see saves), and when it finally came to actually getting the stuff to the vehicle depot 2, I didn't actually put up on the hill there. instead, I put it where I made the bridges. what that means is I never needed those bridges in the first place (I built them to put the belts under them).
+I have two options: I can restart from `q- 77.7-4` -- but I already paid the unity for the bridges, so I can cancel them -- or, I can go back to a really old save (cause since `q- 77.7` the bridges are built) and just redo the whole thing (prolly what I'm going to do).

+anyway, the night before last was so productive, I managed to accomplish all the stuff from the night previous in probably half the time and my production was also considerabley higher.

 ### part of pluto / take two
 ### how I see plato's world of ideas/forms
 ### mechanic of the sequence